AskDavis/LG-Gram-17Z90N/README.md

 - Boot Opencore and select Installer and Install Big Sur.

 ## Notes
-- I am excited to get this to work but still have more to do! will update when i fix whats not working!

 - If the system Crashes, Kernal Panics, or you manually shut it down you will have to re-enter BIOS settings above.
 (Havent figured out how to save them even if it kernal panics)
 - Graphics glitches when booting then is Completely Fine after the first 10-20 or so seconds.

 ### Working
 - WIFI